Annual Sanitary Sewer Cleaning & Inspection Contract

 Schedule and Project Downloads

 The schedule varies from year to year.
-The current portion of our inspection and cleaning cycle will focus on local and collector sewers for five years, from 2019 to 2023.
+The current portion of our inspection and cleaning cycle will focus on the final year of our five year program.

-If your property is located in the study area, you will receive a notice, hand-delivered by our contractor, approximately one week before the cleaning will commence.
+If your property is located in the study area, you will receive a mailed-out notice prior to work commencing.
 It provides some basic instructions on what to do to best protect your home against some of the things that can happen as a result of the cleaning process (they are rare).
-The cleaning and inspection work will take place appoximately one week later and, there will be no interruption to your wastewater service due to either activity.
+There will be no interruption to your wastewater service due to either activity.

 85 Lappan's Lane